Mitigating Domain Shift in Federated Learning via Intra- and Inter-Domain Prototypes: Experiment

 \textbf{Model Architecture.} For the Digits and Office-10 datasets, we used ResNet-10~\cite{he2016deep} as the base model architecture, while for the PACS dataset, we employed ResNet-18~\cite{he2016deep}.

 \textbf{Implementation Details.} The communication round is set to $100$, and the local training epoch is $10$ for all datasets.
 We employ the SGD~\cite{robbins1951stochastic} optimizer with a weight decay of $1e-5$ and a learning rate of $0.01$ across all datasets.
 The training batch size is $32$ for the Digits and Office-10 datasets, and $16$ for the PACS dataset.
 The EMA $\beta$ is set as 0.99 for all datasets.
-We use Top-1 accuracy as the evaluation metric for all datasets.
+Top-1 accuracy is used as the evaluation metric.
 Each experiment is repeated three times, and we report the mean values from the last $5$ communication rounds.